Accounts Receivable Policy

 Miscellaneous

 Other miscellaneous receivables consist of a variety of billings ranging from clinical services, insurance billings, farm activities, and athletic contracts.
-These receivables are generally not posted to the general ledger unless a balance due is still outstanding at year-end.
-In such instances, the comptroller will post an entry on the general ledger.
+These receivables are typically not recorded in the general ledger unless an outstanding balance remains at fiscal year-end.
+If a balance is still due at that time, the comptroller will record the appropriate entry in the general ledger.

 Reporting